dji-sdk/Onboard-SDK/sample/commandline/README.md

 * The Attitude Control
 * The Gimbal Control
 * The Camera Control
-* The Waypoint Task Control
-* The Hotpoint Task Control
-* The Follow Me Task Control

 ## Hardware Installation
 * In order to communicate with the N1 Autopilot via the DJI OPEN protocal, a physical connection between your Onboard Device and the N1 Autopilot is required with a USB to TTL serial cable (SOLD Seperately).